 Once a decision has been made, we will use several communication avenues to notify parents, students, and staff as quickly as possible.

 Automated Phone and Text Message System - Notification will be sent to all home telephone numbers, cell phone numbers, work numbers, and e-mail addresses.
 A text message will also be sent to parents who have opted-in to the service.
 If you have not received phone calls or text messages from the District this school year, please contact your child's school to ensure the District has your correct contact information.

 District Website - Closing information will always be posted on the opening page of the West Shore School District website.

 Social Media – Information will be shared on the District’s twitter, facebook, and instagram accounts.
-You can follow these pages @WestShoreSD.
+You can follow these pages by searching for the account @WestShoreSD.

 Other - Details will also be available on the District weather message line (717-938-3179) and reported to local radio and television stations.

 Please note, due to the time needed for our automated system to process email and phone messages, there may be some instances in which the information is available via text and on social media before you receive a call or email from the District.